gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

     }
     ```

-Now build your program with a single command:
+Build your program with a single command:

     ```bash
     cargo build --release
     ```

-If everything is executed successfully, your working directory should now contain a `target` directory structured as follows:
+If everything has been executed successfully, your working directory should now contain a `target` directory structured as follows:

     ```
     hello_world